Things to Do in Cascais in June

 What's happening during your visit

 Cascais' youth festival turns the entire marina into an open-air concert venue where Portuguese indie bands play until 2 AM.
 Local teenagers commandeer the stage between sets, creating this weird mix of professional sound and amateur enthusiasm that somehow works.
-The beer lines stretch forever, but someone always shares their sagres — it's that kind of night.
+The beer lines stretch forever.
+But someone always shares their sagres, it's that kind of night.

 Portugal Day on June 10th means military bands marching past the Citadel Palace while old men in fisherman's caps sing traditional fado that echoes off 16th-century walls.
-The mayor gives speeches nobody listens to because everyone's focused on the free sardine grill setup near Praia da Rainha — the fish taste like smoke and sea because they're cooked over pine cones, not charcoal.
+The mayor gives speeches nobody listens to because everyone's focused on the free sardine grill setup near Praia da Rainha, the fish taste like smoke and sea because they're cooked over pine cones, not charcoal.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid